nickhandberg/EmeraldTV/README.md

 EmeraldTV video player automatically speeds up 10x during ad segments essentially fast forwarding through the ads

 ## Functionality
-### Android Phone/Tablet
-Functional ✔️
+Android Phone/Tablet: Functional ✔️

-Subtitles dont work currently
-### Android TV
-Semi-functional ❗
+Android TV: Semi-functional ❗

+## Known Issues
+Subtitles not working

-TV remote navigation needs a lot of work
+TV remote navigation needs work

 ## Disclaimer
 Hulu is a trademark of Disney Media and Entertainment Distribution.
 This application holds no association or affiliation with Hulu, LLC or any third-party companies.